 In this environment, trucking companies can’t afford to be wasteful.
 Nearly 20% of trucking miles already include empty trailers, which means lost revenue.
-Well over half of drivers wait at the dock for over three hours.
+Loading dock wait times cost truckers over $1 billion annually.
 Further disruptions, like truck breakdowns, can halt the day’s revenue and affect customer satisfaction for the retailer.
 At the same time, retailers need trucking companies to be able to handle ad hoc requests and adjust their planned routes for urgent situations.

 The Compliance Question

 Updated industry standards for truckers from the Department of Transportation (DOT) mean that shipping companies are currently reassessing and adjusting their practices.
 Currently, compliance rules are quickly moving carrier logs from paper and older on-board devices, to the registered electronic logging devices (ELDs) required by December 2019.